-Infectious diseases (IDs) inflict a substantial risk to children before and after transplantation.
+While the field of pediatric organ transplantation has vastly improved in the last few decades, infectious diseases (IDs) still pose a substantial risk to children before and after transplantation.

-For example, IDs contracted after heart transplants constitute as the second-leading cause of death in children (1).
+IDs contracted after heart transplants are the second-leading cause of death in children (1).
 Common IDs that occur after transplantation are bacterial, fungal, and viral infections (2).
 These can be acquired via the healthcare setting or through donor-recipient transmission

 (3).
-Infections that occur during the first month are mostly bacterial infections; while infections between 1 to 6 months after the transplantation are mostly viral, such as the cytomegalovirus (CMV) and the Epstein-Barr virus (EBV) infections.
-After 6 months, infection with hepatitis B and C, CMV, EBV, or papilloma virus affect approximately 10% of patients (3).
-As the immune system of children differs from the one in adults (1), and IDs remain a significant issue for pediatric transplant patients.
-Specific knowledge and expertise is urgently needed in order to effectively prevent, diagnose, and treat pediatric transplant IDs (4).
+Infections that occur during the first month are mostly bacterial infections, while infections between one to six months after the transplantation are mostly viral, such as the cytomegalovirus (CMV) and the Epstein-Barr virus (EBV).
+After six months, infection with hepatitis B and C, CMV, EBV, or papillomavirus affect approximately 10% of patients (3).
+As the pediatric immune system differs from the adult immune system (1), IDs remain a significant issue for pediatric transplant patients.
+Specific knowledge and expertise are urgently needed in order to effectively prevent, diagnose, and treat pediatric transplant IDs (4).

 2. Green M. & Michaels M.G.
 (2012) Infections in Pediatric Solid Organ Transplant Recipients.
 Journal of the Pediatric Infectious Diseases Society